skip to Main Content

 Conclusion

-The debtor-friendly provisions of Subchapter V will expedite and decrease the costs of the chapter 11 process for small businesses.
+The debtor-friendly provisions of Subchapter V will expedite and decrease the costs of the Chapter 11 process for small businesses.
 As companies continue to struggle with financial distress from COVID-19 and otherwise, we expect many businesses will utilize Subchapter V to reorganize.
-Some larger businesses will claim eligibility to fit within the post-CARES Act debt cap to take advantage of the revised “cramdown” rules for unsecured classes, the ability to spread out administrative expense payments, and the inability for other parties to file a competing chapter 11 plan.
+Some larger businesses will claim eligibility to fit within the post-CARES Act debt cap to take advantage of the revised “cramdown” rules for unsecured classes, the ability to spread out administrative expense payments, and the inability for other parties to file a competing Chapter 11 plan.
 For debtors, Subchapter V presents an opportunity to save the business and continue ownership and management.
-For creditors, however, a fast-paced restructuring without certain creditor protections traditional to chapter 11 presents many potential pitfalls, although some basic creditor protections in chapter 11 remain unaltered by Subchapter V.
+For creditors, however, a fast-paced restructuring without certain creditor protections traditional to Chapter 11 presents many potential pitfalls, although some basic creditor protections in Chapter 11 remain unaltered by Subchapter V.

-1. See Adam D. Herring et al., New Laws, New Duties: The United States Trustee Program’s Implementation of the HAVEN Act and the Small Business Reorganization Act, ABI Journal (Vol. XXXVIII, No. 10, Oct.
+1. See Adam D. Herring et al., New Laws, New Duties: The United States Trustee Program’s Implementation of the HAVEN Act and the Small Businesses Reorganization Act, ABI Journal (Vol. XXXVIII, No. 10, Oct.
 2019), available at https://www.justice.gov/ust/file/abi_201910.pdf/download.
 We note that if a debtor qualifies as a “small business debtor” but does not elect Subchapter V treatment, the debtor still may reorganize under the small business debtor rules in effect since 2005.
 See id. at 2.
 We are aware of at least one case where, prior to the enactment of Subchapter V, the United States Trustee successfully moved to have a debtor deemed a small business debtor, where the debtor listed disputed unsecured debts exceeding $15 million, but did not designate itself as a small business debtor under other provisions of the Bankruptcy Code.
 Whether the same opportunity for the United States Trustee exists to try to compel a Subchapter V election is untested.

 2. See Pub.
 L. No. 116-54 § 4(b)(3) (amending 28 U.S.C. § 1930(a)(6) to exclude cases under subchapter V from cases responsible for payment of quarterly fees).
 For most pre-Subchapter V small business cases, fees to the U.S. Trustee could range from several hundred to several thousand dollars per quarter until the case is closed, dismissed or converted to a chapter 7 liquidation.
 See Chapter 11 Quarterly Fees, U.S. Tr.
 Program, https://www.justice.gov/ust/chapter-11-quarterly-fees (last visited Apr.
 15, 2020).